Sai-Nilayam/character_classifier/README.md

 print(response.text)
 ```

+Please go through the video link for better understanding of the usage and get a
+simple overview of the project.

+https: // youtu.be / jVj8rw3Zd - Q

 Thank you for taking a look.

 Please ask any queries you want.
 I would be delight to answer all of the
 queries.